-Just like the Resistor, the Capacitor, sometimes referred to as a Condenser, is a simple passive device that is used to “store electricity”.
+Just like the Resistor, the Capacitor, sometimes referred to as a condenser, is a simple passive device that is used to “store electricity” on its plates

 The capacitor is a component which has the ability or “capacity” to store energy in the form of an electrical charge producing a potential difference (Static Voltage) across its plates, much like a small rechargeable battery.